 Treasury, as the holder of the senior preferred stock, is entitled to receive, when, as and if declared, out of legally available funds, cumulative quarterly cash dividends.
+Dividends declared and paid on the senior preferred stock were \$5.6 billion, \$9.4 billion, and \$12.0 billion for the years ended December 31, 2019, 2018 and 2017, respectively.
 The dividends we have paid to Treasury on the senior preferred stock during conservatorship have been declared by, and paid at the direction of, our conservator, acting as successor to the rights, titles, powers and privileges of the Board of Directors.
+Dividend payments we make to Treasury do not restore or increase the amount of funding available to us under the agreement.